klikli-dev/modonomicon/docs/getting-started/page-types.md

 The type of page, it determines which loader is used to load the json data and how the page will be displayed.
 Needs to be fully qualified `domain:name`, e.g. `modonomicon:text`.

+* **anchor** (String, _optional_)

+A string to uniquely identify the page within the entry it belongs to.
+Allows to link to specific pages even if the number of pages changes.

 ### A note on texts

 Whenever a page supports texts there are two options: